Freight & railway business programs

 Palouse River and Coulee City (PCC) Rail System

 The Palouse River and Coulee City (PCC) Rail System is the longest short-line freight rail system in Washington state, serving five eastern Washington counties: Adams, Grant, Lincoln, Spokane and Whitman.
-The PCC Railroad operates the PV Hooper Branch, the Eastern Washington Gateway Railroad operates the CW Branch, and the Washington and Idaho Railway operates the P & L Branch.
 Private railroads contract with WSDOT to operate each of the branches.
+The PCC Railroad operates the PV Hooper Branch, the Washington Eastern Railroad operates the CW Branch, and the Spokane, Spangle and Palouse Railway operates the P & L Branch.

 WSDOT purchased the rights of way and rail for the P & L and PV Hooper branches of the PCC in November 2004.
 Purchase of the CW Branch and the remaining rights for the other two branches were completed in May 2007.
 Maintaining these rail lines helps farmers get goods to larger rail lines and on to regional and international markets.